storacha/RFC/rfc/github-org-migration.md

 - [ ] [ipns-publisher](https://github.com/web3-storage/ipns-publisher)
     - Create your IPNS records in Javascript and publish them on the IPFS network.
     - It SHOULD NOT be archived.
-    - It SHOULD NOT be migrated.
+    - It SHALL be migrated.
 - [ ] [specs](https://github.com/web3-storage/specs)
     - It SHALL NOT be archived.
     - It SHALL be migrated.